kristianmandrup/StringTemplate-js/README.md

-# StringTemplate v4 for JavaScript
+# StringTemplate v4 for TypeScript

-stringtemplate-js is a pure JavaScript implementation of [StringTemplate v4](http://www.stringtemplate.org/).
+stringtemplate-js is a pure TypeScript implementation of [StringTemplate v4](http://www.stringtemplate.org/).

 Templates are compiled to JavaScript.
 The intent is to be fully compatible with StringTemplate syntax.
 This means that the same template processed with the same data should produce the same output when processed with the Java (reference implementation) and this JavaScript implementation.
 See below for known differences.
 The API will **not** be compatible with the Java implementation.

 # News

+## May 2019

+Converted library to TypeScript [@kristianmandrup](https://github.com/kristianmandrup) Now using the same class names as in original Java implementation

+- `StringTemplate`
+- `StringTemplateGroup`
+- ...

 ## 7-Nov

 Tested with Node 4.2.2.
 Unit tests pass and seems working fine.

 ## 9-Aug

 Version 0.1.1 ready for alpha testing.
 Feel free to use github Issues to report problems or make suggestions.
 Template regions not yet supported.

 ## 30-Jul

 Apologies to anyone who downloaded the 0.1.0 version I added to npm.
 It does not work as is.
 It may work if you compile the pegjs grammer.
 I plan to update the version on npm soon.

 ## 26-Jul

 Major milestone.
 StringTemplate-js now uses itself to generate compiled templates.
 It was able to pass all unit tests without using the Java version of StringTemplate for code generation!

 What works at least a little

-* compile and process directory of template files (.st)
+- compile and process directory of template files (.st)
-* compile and process directory of raw template files (.st)
+- compile and process directory of raw template files (.st)
-* compile and process group file (.stg)
+- compile and process group file (.stg)
-* configurable start, stop delimiters and escaping delimiters
+- configurable start, stop delimiters and escaping delimiters
-* comments
+- comments
-* dictionaries
+- dictionaries
-* literals string, true, false, lists
+- literals string, true, false, lists
-* escapes such as $\t$ and $\\\\$
+- escapes such as \\\\\\\\\\\\$\t\\\\\\\\\\\\$ and \\\\\\\\\\\\$\\\\$
-* attribute expressions including implicit iteration over list/array attributes
+- attribute expressions including implicit iteration over list/array attributes
-* property reference expressions
+- property reference expressions
-* if, else if, else conditions including &&, ||, !
+- if, else if, else conditions including &&, ||, !
-* imports
+- imports
-* template include expressions and argument passing by position or name and pass through (...)
+- template include expressions and argument passing by position or name and pass through (...)
-* expression options
+- expression options
-* sub templates
+- sub templates
-* map expressions
+- map expressions
-* rotating through templates while mapping
+- rotating through templates while mapping
-* function expressions
+- function expressions
-* auto indent writer
+- auto indent writer
-* indirect property reference
+- indirect property reference
-* indirect template include
+- indirect template include
-* zipping multiple lists/arrays while mapping
+- zipping multiple lists/arrays while mapping

 What doesn't work or isn't tested

-* regions
+- regions

 Nest step is to stabilize, and release first version without support for regions so other can try it out.
 Then come back and implement regions.

 ## License

 BSD

 ## Install

 StringTemplate adds two command line utilities.
 The template compiler `stc` and standalone tool `stst` for testing templates with JSON input.
 For that reason it is best to install globally.

 npm install -g stringtemplate-js